The Toro Company research snapshot

 investment Certainty

 Medium.
-The business quality is credible, but investment certainty depends on whether Professional growth and AMP savings can offset Residential cyclicality, higher debt after Tornado, and changing cost and demand conditions.
+The business quality is credible, but investment certainty depends on whether Professional growth and AMP savings can offset Residential cyclicality, higher debt after Tornado, a full valuation, and an untested CEO transition.

 Quick verdict table